Mike and Angelo: Tetra Films era (series 5-12)

 Mike and Angelo was recommissioned in 1992 by Carlton Television for a fifth series, after Thames Television lost its ITV franchise.
 Series 5 would be produced by Tetra Films, and featured a new theme composed by Kim Goody and Alan Coates, which would remain, in several slight variations, for the remainder of the show's run.
 Rita's nephew Mike Mason (Michael Benz) is introduced - as well being in keeping with the title of the series (despite the character of Ellie in Series 4), Benz would become the longest-running "Mike" character, featuring in 6 of the 12 series.

 By the start of Series 7, Rita has decided to return to the USA.
 Her place was filled by new character Katy Andrews (Katy Murphy), a new housekeeper.

 Series 11 saw the exit of Michael Benz, and the series began with Angelo and Katy reading a postcard explaining that Mike was having a good time in America after returning there.
 In his place, recurring neighbour character Daphne Fawkes-Bentley's niece Mickey (Gemma Gregory) became Angelo's sidekick.

 For the final series, Katy's nephew - also called Mike (Steven Geller), joined.
-Geller later passed away in 2015 aged 30.
+Geller later died in 2015 aged 30.

 Although the series never came to an official conclusion, it was not renewed after Series 12 (2000) due to it being felt that the series had run its course, and because of a shift in Children's ITV's audience demographic.